brla6495/csci3202/Assignment5/README.md

 > python Main.py

 Follow the prompts, and enter the name of the world file (including the extension) and the value for e.
-Note tha tthe code is written to handle an 8x10 grid.
+Note that the code is written to handle an 8x10 grid.

 #Question Answer: